pillarwallet/pillarwallet/CONTRIBUTING.md

 PR Titles will be used to generate release notes for development, staging, and production releases.
 Commit messages should be descriptive and reference the ticket within Pivotal

 > PR Titles will be short, and sufficiently descriptive
+> PR Body should include a link to the Pivotal Tracker link
 > Standard PR merge process should be used.
 No Squash merges as the PR merge is used to identify PRs and collect them for release notes